 With the top spot as a tiebreaker, the second-best Disney cruise ship also has a tiebreaker with both Disney Wonder and Disney Dream.

 Built a year after Disney Magic, the 1999 cruise ship Disney Wonder got its update in 2016 with added entertainment offerings and family-oriented amenities.
-Some of its most notable additions are the Disney characters meet and greet and the musical spectacular, Frozen.
+Some of its most notable additions are the Disney characters’ meet and greet and the musical spectacular, Frozen.

 For the kids and youths, Disney Wonder offers six youth clubs complete with age-appropriate activities.
 Toddlers, even infants, can go in swim diapers in specific splash areas, including wet and play areas.

-Adults will also enjoy the Disney Wonder with After Hours, an adults-only section where you can find adult lounges and three nightclubs.
+Adults will enjoy the Disney Wonder with After Hours, an adults-only section where you can find adult lounges and three nightclubs.
 There’s also an adults-only specialty restaurant, aside from the six dining options for families.

-As for family activities, Disney has designated 10 family areas for the Disney Wonder, where kids and parents can enjoy their day together as they sail across the ports of California, Texas, Canada, the Panama Canal, and the Carribean.
+As for family activities, Disney has designated 10 family areas for the Disney Wonder, where kids and parents can enjoy their day together as they sail across the ports of California, Texas, Canada, the Panama Canal, and the Caribbean.

 When it comes to size, the Disney Dream is as big, if not bigger, as the Disney Fantasy as it can carry 4,000 passengers in a single cruise.
-It’s also one of Disney’s newest cruise ship built and introduced in 2011.
+It’s also one of Disney’s newest cruise ships built and introduced in 2011.

 So what’s to enjoy with the Disney Dream cruise ship line?
-As the second-best Disney cruise ship option, Disney Dream has five specialized kids’ club where kids, parents, and even grandparents onboard can enjoy.
+As the second-best Disney cruise ship option, Disney Dream has five specialized kids’ clubs where kids, parents, and even grandparents onboard can enjoy.